-By 2020, global eCommerce sales are estimated to reach $4 trillion.
-With this kind of market opportunity, it’s natural for aspiring online sellers to want to launch a new eCommerce store.
-We sat down with Atlantic BT Account Executive John Proctor to get his thoughts on how to get started in eCommerce and key principles to remember.
+By 2024, global eCommerce sales are estimated to reach $5.94 trillion.
+With this kind of market opportunity combined with retail stores closing, it’s a natural next step to launch an eCommerce store.
+We sat down with Atlantic BT Account Executive John Proctor to get his thoughts on how to get started in eCommerce and key principles to keep in mind.

 Can you describe your expertise as it pertains to eCommerce?

 It’s not news that Magento is a great fit for medium to large businesses.
 But I never want to neglect startups and smaller shops which don’t need a platform that robust.
-This is why I’m working with ABT to build up our expertise on the Shopify platform, which is more aimed at smaller businesses.
+This is why I’m working with ABT to build up our expertise on the Shopify platform, which is aimed at smaller businesses or simple business models.
 For these growing stores, Shopify takes a lot of the headache out of the online selling process.